avats101/strikecam/README.md

 # StrikeCam

 StrikeCam is a project focused on detecting and classifying military assets in images and videos using advanced computer vision techniques.
 To setup the Pi and laptop, follow the instructions mentioned in the [Setup Instructions](setup.pdf) document.
-The project is designed to run on a Raspberry Pi, which captures images and sends them to a laptop for processing and analysis.
+Following the documentation you could be able to achieve this [demonstration](https://youtube.com/shorts/MGN6QMfUiwU) The project is designed to run on a Raspberry Pi, which captures images and sends them to a laptop for processing and analysis.

 ## Dataset